DavidArakelyan/agenthub/docs/user_guide.md

 - The canvas panel width is adjustable by dragging the left edge.
 - Your preferred width is remembered between sessions.
+- Resizing the canvas dynamically adjusts the main chat area to maintain an optimal layout.
+- This flexibility allows you to prioritize either conversation space or generated content based on your current needs.
+- The minimum width constraints ensure both panels remain usable regardless of adjustment.

 ## Content Updates and Versioning